-In a world of ever-increasing complexity and noise, sometimes it’s the simple things which tend to be the most effective.
+In a world of ever-increasing complexity and noise, sometimes it’s the simple things that often work the best.
 This is what this three-lift workout is.
 It simply does what it says on the tin: one workout with just three movements in it.
+Like the best supplements, it’s simple but effective.

 Why just three movements?
 It’s simple and efficient.
 With these three movements, you should be able to hit most muscle groups while getting savagely strong.
 And if gaining muscle is your goal then this will be equally effective for that too.